natelandau/jdfile/README.md

 -   Specify casing for words which should never be changed
 -   more...

-`filemanager` can organize your files into folders.
+`jdfile` can organize your files into folders.

 -   Move files into directory trees following the [Johnny Decimal](https://johnnydecimal.com) system
 -   Parse files and folder names looking for matching terms
 -   Uses [nltk](https://www.nltk.org) to lookup synonyms to improve matching
--   Add `.filemanager` files to directories containing a list of words that will match files
+-   Add `.jdfile` files to directories containing a list of words that will match files

 ### Why build this?